ibm-cloud-docs/assistant/access-control.md

 1. Expand *Assign users additional resources*, and then click **IAM services**.
 1. In the *No access* field, choose **Watson Assistant**.

-    The *Account* resource group is used unless you change it in the next field.
+    The *Account* resource group is used unless you change it.
     {: note}

 1. Optionally select a specific region and service instance to share with this user.

-    Otherwise, the user access you define here is applied to all of your services instances in all data center locations where you have instances.
+    Otherwise, the user access you define is applied to all of your services instances in all data center locations where you have instances.

     Remember, you made a note of the name of the current service instance in an earlier step.